Becoming an art librarian

 Where do I start?

 CILIP (The Chartered Institute of Library and Information Professionals) provides lots of useful information on routes to becoming a qualified librarian.

 To specialise in art librarianship, it is not essential to have a degree in an art-related subject, as long as you can demonstrate a genuine interest in the subject.
 After graduating, many people spend a year gaining paid experience as a Graduate Trainee in a library or information service.
-CILIP provides a list of current Graduate Trainee opportunities, including many placements in art institutions, such as art colleges, galleries and museums.
+CILIP provides information about Graduate Trainee opportunities, including many placements in art institutions, such as art colleges, galleries and museums.

-Graduate Trainee opportunities may also be advertised on CILIPīs jobs website LisJobNet, as well as on its site for temporary vacancies, LisJobTemps.com, for which registration is required.
+Graduate Trainee opportunities may also be advertised on CILIPīs jobs website LisJobNet.

 How do I become qualified?